 The payment of dividends is not guaranteed and could fluctuate.
-The Board has the discretion to determine the amount of dividends to be declared and paid to shareholders.
-We may alter our dividend policy at any time and the payment of dividends will depend on, among other things, results of operations; financial condition; current and expected future levels of earnings; operating cash flow; liquidity requirements; market opportunities; income taxes; maintenance and growth capital expenditures; debt repayments; legal, regulatory and contractual constraints; working capital requirements; tax laws and other relevant factors.
+The Board has the discretion to determine the amount and timing of any dividends to be declared and paid to our shareholders.
+In addition, the payment of dividends on common shares is, in all cases, subject to prior satisfaction of preferential dividends applicable to each series of our first preferred shares.
+We may alter our dividend policy at any time.
+The Board's determination to declare dividends will depend on, among other things, results of operations; financial condition; current and expected future levels of earnings; operating cash flow; liquidity requirements; market opportunities; income taxes; maintenance and growth capital expenditures; debt repayments; legal, regulatory and contractual constraints; working capital requirements; tax laws and other relevant factors.
 Our short and long-term borrowings may prohibit us from paying dividends at any time at which a default or event of default would exist under such debt, or if a default or event of default would exist as a result of paying the dividend.